 The Foot Locker Scholarship is awarded to students who demonstrate excellence in academics, on the sports field and in their community.
-Twenty (20) winners, a.k.a. "scholar athletes," will receive a $20,000 scholarship to use towards the tuition of an accredited college or University.
+Twenty (20) winners, a.k.a. "scholar athletes," will receive a $20,000 scholarship to use towards the tuition at an accredited college or university.

 To enter the Foot Locker Scholarship Contest, submit the short registration form and a written recommendation from a non-family member.
 You will also have the option to submit additional materials, such as additional recommendations, pictures and videos.